micahcochran/cs662-qa-land-dev-law-sys/proposal/proposal.md

       * create training and test data in the form of a JSON dictionary with fields for question, relevant words, question type, and SPARQL template class.
 Two ground truths exist per question, the correct selection of template and the expected triple.
       * NER and POS tagging to parse the question into the relevant query terms
       * word embeddings and cosine similarity to identify synonyms to the identified triple from a set dictionary of terms used by the IZC regulatory database
-      * clasification of the question type to a limited set of SPARQL templates
+      * classification of the question type to a limited set of SPARQL templates
 3. Create a SPARQL query from the selected template passing the relevant terms from the NLP processor to use on the Knowledge Graph.
 4. Produce an answer.
 5. Check answer for correctness.